 Projects are intended to provide outreach, training, and technical assistance to farm and ranch operations serving local markets to develop, coordinate and expand direct producer-to-consumer market opportunities.
-Projects should engage a diverse set of local and regional food stakeholders, including underserved producers, to illustrate a substantive effect on the local and regional food system.
+Projects should engage a diverse set of local and regional food stakeholders to illustrate a substantive effect on the local and regional food system.